chen42/openbehavior/operantLicking/Assembly.md

 ![] (images/microUSB.jpg)

 Cut the connector off a 12 V AC-DC converter (2 Amp).
 Connect the wires to the input side of a step down voltage converter.
 Connect the two wires from the micro USB connector to the output end (labeled on the back side of the board).
-Connect two wires with female pins heads to the output side.
+Add two wires with female pins heads to the output side.
 These have 12 V and are connected to the step motor controller.

 ![] (images/voltageConverter.jpg)